Pennsylvania Wrongful Death Lawyer

 If a member of your family has been killed needlessly by the carelessness or recklessness of another corporation or person, you should seek the immediate assistance of a Pennsylvania Wrongful Death Lawyer such as myself.
 It is very important that the matter be investigated promptly to avoid the loss of crucial evidence and information.
 In addition, it is very important for the family to have its questions answered about the legal process and the anticipated steps that will have to be taken to pursue a Pennsylvania Wrongful Death Claim.
 These are complex matters that demand legal counsel.

-Call me, Joseph Monaco, at 215-546-3166 or Toll-Free at 1-855-Joe-Legal to make sure your family is protected.
-As a Second Generation Trail Lawyer, I work tirelessly to uphold my father’s long tradition of fighting for the underdog.
+Call or text me, Joseph Monaco, at 215-546-3166 or 717-996-4411 to make sure your family is protected.
+As a Pennsylvania Trial Lawyer, I work tirelessly to uphold my father’s long tradition of fighting for the underdog.